How Stem Cells Repair The Brain

 This is a very exciting time for medicine and for the global population, as these discoveries may be able to provide support to millions of individuals with Parkinson’s.
 However, it is important to keep in mind that this study is in its early stages and we still have a long way to go.
 In order for scientists to show that stem cell therapy is an effective treatment for Parkinson’s and other neurological disorders, research will need to continue.
 Thanks to the incredible advances in technology we have seen over the last several years, we have high hopes for the role of stem cell therapy down the road.

 To learn more about the benefits of stem cell therapy, please do not hesitate to contact Texas Partners Healthcare Group.
+It is our duty as the leading pain management clinic in Frisco to stay up to date on all advancements in the world of regenerative medicine.
 We are very excited about the many amazing studies that are being conducted right now and look forward to what the future of medicine looks like, thanks to stem cell research and regenerative medicine.